mandriic/mandriic/README.md

 # Hello, I'm Mykola Andriichuk 👋

-I'm a staff and a student at 42.
-I'm passionate about coding, open source, and learning new technologies.

 ## About Me

 I am a freelance developer and 3D modeler.
 Student at 42Madrid since August 2021, and worked as a technical staff at 42Malaga since January 2023.